 Step 04: Create Your PopUp

-Once the plugin has been set up, your next step is to go create a popup using any of the above-mentioned types.
+Once the plugin has been set up, your next step is to create a popup using any of the above-mentioned types.

-Pick a goal that you want, create the popup (you also get a few templates to work with) and make sure you have set it upright.
+Pick a goal you want, create the popup (you also get a few templates to work with) and make sure you have set it upright.

 - If you want to collect emails, make sure you connect it with your email service provider.